ReverseAndBot/Snapchat-Bot/README.md

 &nbsp;

-## Snapchat API Bot - SaaS solution - Based on the hidden Snapchat iOS API - Working as of September 2024
+## Snapchat API Bot - SaaS solution - Based on the hidden Snapchat iOS API - Working as of October 2024

 &nbsp;